samsquire/ideas3/README.md

 # 23. Cache aware programming

 It should be possible to write a system that is cache-aware.
+When I say cache aware, I mean there is process for loading data into each of the caches in the architecture.
+Even if its a warm up loop that loads data through the system.
 There are multiple levels of caches in modern computer systems:

-* CPU caches: L1, L2, L3 on CPU caches
+* CPU caches: L1, L2, L3
 * File system caches
 * Disk firmware caches
+* Network buffer caches

 # 24. Personal Knowledge subsystem